Thobiee/Home-Automation-System/README.md

 # Home-Automation-System
+This project uses recent advancement in technology to build an home automation system.
+It provides an overview of the features that were implemented including how they were implemented.

-This project will contain the following:
+The project will contain the following:

 1. Project Description
 2. Hardware requirements